jam1garner/ROBChain/WRITE-UP.md

 ### Introduction

 ROB Chain is written in MSC assembly.
-If haven't heard of it, don't worry because it's the language used solely for the character moveset logic of Super Smash Brothers 4 and even then it (to my knowledge) has (since the release) been deprecated on 3ds.
+If you haven't heard of it, don't worry because it's the language used solely for the character moveset logic of Super Smash Brothers 4 and even then it (to my knowledge) has (since the release) been deprecated on 3ds.
 There isn't much that you really need to know about to understand about MSC asm to understand this exploit.

 ###### Language design